Tools4everBV/HelloID-Conn-Prov-Target-Blacklist-SQL/README.md

 - This connector is designed to connect to an MS-SQL DB.
 Optionally you can also configure this to use another DB, such as SQLite or Oracle.
 However, the connector currently isn't desgined for this and requires additional configuration.
 - Make sure the attribute names in the mapping correspond with the attribute names in the primary source system.
-- If you need to update the values as well, you can use the account creation script as an update script without modification.
-Just remember to update the mapping, too.
+- If updating the values is not required, the account update script can be omitted.
+Ensure that the mapping is updated accordingly.
+- The mapping field employeeId should only be configured to the create & update event.
+- The mapping field whenDeleted should only be mapped to the delete event.

 ## Getting help
 > [!TIP]